 National Organization for Rare Disorders, Inc.

-It is possible that the main title of the report Hereditary Spastic Paraplegia is not the name you expected.
+It is possible that the main title of the report Elephantiasis is not the name you expected.
 Please check the synonyms listing to find the alternate name(s) and disorder subdivision(s) covered by this report.

 Genetic and Rare Diseases (GARD) Information Center

 - Fax: (301)251-4911